ljvmiranda921/ljvmiranda921.github.io/life/_posts/2022-01-17-my-first-program.md

 comments: true
 author: "LJ MIRANDA"
 summary: |
-    A five-year anniversary special.
+    *A five-year anniversary special.
 I was able to find my first programming project when I was thirteen (back in '08), and I'd like to share it here!
 excerpt: |
-    A five-year anniversary special.
+    *A five-year anniversary special.
 I was able to find my first programming project when I was thirteen (back in '08), and I'd like to share it here!
 description: |
-    A five-year anniversary special.
+    *A five-year anniversary special.
 I was able to find my first programming project when I was thirteen (back in '08), and I'd like to share it here!
 ---

+> For the fifth anniversary of this blog, I'll talk about my very first
+> programming project.

 <span class="firstcharacter">I</span> have been blogging for **five years** now
 🎉 It still feels like yesterday when I first published my ["Hello